 History of Saint Barbara

-Because St. Barbara's tower overlooked the ocean where she could watch the changing tides and observe the movements of the moon and stars, Saint Barbara has also been the patron saint of sailors. making her an appropriate patron for a seaside city with more than a century of commercial fishing and recreational boating.
+Because Saint Barbara's tower overlooked the ocean where she could watch the changing tides and observe the movements of the moon and stars, Saint Barbara has also been the patron saint of sailors. making her an appropriate patron for a seaside city with more than a century of commercial fishing and recreational boating.

-St. Barbara Protectress
+Saint Barbara Protectress

-St. Barbara has been regarded as the protectress against "sudden death" — which has traditionally been held as death by lightning, fire, flood, and earthquake.
+Saint Barbara has been regarded as the protectress against "sudden death" — which has traditionally been held as death by lightning, fire, flood, and earthquake.
 Although Santa Barbara has been frequented by these natural disasters, remarkably few deaths have been ascribed to our major fires, floods, and earthquakes.

 When gunpowder was invented, Saint Barbara was called upon as intercessor to protect artillery men from sudden death.
 For this reason, the section of battleships which hold the weapons are referred to as the "santa barbara" or the "saint barbara" in the western world.
-Intriguingly, no major military encounters were ever fought in Santa Barbara, although it was one of the four military fortresses of alta California.
+Intriguingly, no major military encounters were ever fought in Santa Barbara, although it was one of the four military fortresses of Alta California.
 Fremont and the Americans took over the city without firing a shot!

-Saint Barbara over the years
+Saint Barbara Over the Years

 1926 Kate Ord Nelson